petykiss02/imu_camera_publisher/README.md

 ### Camera Sensor Data
 The camera sensor data is expected to be in TGA image format (RGBA8).
 The publisher will load the TGA image files and publish them as ROS2 `sensor_msgs/Image` messages.

+## Visualization
+After running the sensor data publisher, I used Foxglove Studio to visualize the sensor data.